THE CASH RAILWAY WEBSITE

 In 2003 described as "the

 world's largest operational Lamson Cash Carrier System installed in 1915".

 It had over 1.000 feet of track on three levels.
 Shop closed in 1994 and became

 an Antiques Emporium.
-Photographs on Luxegen
+Video on YouTube and photographs on Luxegen

 website.
 Very sadly the building burned down on New Year's Day 2004 and